JuliaLang/PackageCompiler.jl/docs/src/apps.md

 The app is then compiled using the [`create_app`](@ref) function that takes a path to the source code of the app and the destination where the app should be compiled to.
-This will bundle all required libraries for the app to run on another machine where the same Julia that created the app could run.
-As an example, below the example app linked above is compiled and run:
+This will bundle all required libraries for the app to run on another machine where the same Julia that created the app can run.
+As an example, in the code snippet below, the example app linked above is compiled and run:

 ```
 ~/PackageCompilerX.jl/examples